Chole masala | Chana Masala (vegan chickpea curry) with homemade chole masala powder recipe step-by-step recipe with video and photos.

 What is chole masala

 Chole masala or chana masala is a famous Punjabi curry that is made with chickpeas.
-This protein-packed dish is very easy to make and is full of flavours.
+This protein-packed vegan chickpea curry is very easy to make and is full of flavours.
 Typically, raw chickpeas are soaked overnight, boiled in a pressure cooker, and simmered in an onion-tomato and spices gravy.
 However, they also taste good if you use canned chickpeas.
 I use both fresh tomatoes and tomato puree (or passata) here.
 Fresh tomatoes give it a great taste and tomato puree adds a nice red colour to the curry.

 Benefits of chickpeas